TERITORI/gno/examples/gno.land/r/demo/teritori/vrf/spec.md

 # VRF

-For VRF 0.1 for Gnoland, we will use following mechanism.
+For VRF 0.1 for Gnoland, we use following mechanism.

 - VRF data feeders are available and only those can feed data
 - Long data bytes will be feed into the realm by multiple feeders